CaptchaVerify/Mini-Labs/README.md

-# Foundations Lab – Cybersecurity Core Skills
+# Mini Labs – Cybersecurity Core Skills

 ## Overview
-The Foundations Lab is a collection of exercises designed to teach and document core cybersecurity skills through hands-on experience.
+The mini labs are a collection of exercises designed to teach and document core cybersecurity skills through hands-on experience.
 The focus is on understanding system behavior, Windows and Linux basics, logging, and early threat visibility.
 This section forms the foundation for more advanced detection, monitoring, and incident response exercises.

 ## Objectives